Razorblade16/metaverse-id/readme.txt

 1. The `Metaverse ID` plugin page before any profiles have been added.
 2. Adding multiple profiles in one go.
 3. Profiles haven't been cached yet!
 Better force an update to get the profiles cached.
 4. Freshly cached profiles.
 Ticking the box in the `Update` column can be used to force an update of the profile cache.
+Shortcodes for each profile are displayed.
 5. Individual widgets for each ID!
 6. How the widgets look in the default WP theme.
+7. By ommitting the id parameter in the mv-id shortcode, the plugin will attempt to display all cached IDs.
+8. With the h parameter set to a number between 1 and 6, the shortcode output will include the name of the metaverse wrapped in the appropriate HTML tag.

 == Requirements ==